7Ji/wireguard-deployer/README.md

 endpoint: 1111:2222::3333 # ipv6 as host
 endpoint: "[1111:2222::3333]:51800" # ipv6 as host + port
 ```
+If there's no port in an endpoint address, then it would be filled with the peer port if that's set, or global port if peer port is not set.

 ### Structure
 In most cases you can just use a single layer structure, and the traffic rule is as simple as:
 - A peer, if its `direct` list is not set, can connect to all other peers directly, otherwise it could only connect to the set peers directly, and traffics to other peers need to go through these set peers.